Launch a

 Icon

-You’ll also get a feel for the remote learning environment and acquire all of the information you need to make an informed and confident decision on signing up for the extended program.
+You’ll also get a feel for our online learning environment and acquire all of the information you need to make an informed and confident decision to sign up for the Complete Program.

 When the Introductory Course is over, the results from your assessment exam will help you determine your ability to excel in a cybersecurity career.